Denis of Portugal: Later years and death

 The latter part of Denis' generally peaceful reign was nevertheless marked by internal conflicts.
 The contenders were his two sons: Afonso, the legitimate heir, and Afonso Sanches, his bastard son, who quarreled frequently among themselves for royal favour.
 At the time of Denis' death in 1325, he had placed Portugal on an equal footing with the other Iberian Kingdoms.

 Afonso, born in Lisbon, was the rightful heir to the Portuguese throne.
 However, he was not Denis' favourite son, the old king preferring Afonso Sanches, his illegitimate son by Aldonça Rodrigues Talha.
 The notorious rivalry between the half brothers led to civil war several times.
 Elizabeth would serve as intermediary between her husband and Afonso during the civil war of 1322–1324.

-The Infante Afonso greatly resented the king, whom he accused of favouring Afonso Sanches.
-Denis had little popular support in the war because of the many privileges he had granted to the nobles in the last years of his reign, while the infante had the support of the county's cities; these circumstances were rooted in the longstanding conflict between the upper and lower classes of Portuguese society.
+Infante Afonso greatly resented the king, whom he accused of favouring Afonso Sanches.
+Denis had little popular support in the war because of the many privileges he had granted to the nobles in the last years of his reign, while the Infante had the support of the county's cities; these circumstances were rooted in the longstanding conflict between the upper and lower classes of Portuguese society.
 Repulsed to the town of Alenquer, which supported the Infante, Denis was prevented from killing his son through the intervention of the Queen.
 As legend holds, in 1323, Elizabeth, mounted on a mule, positioned herself between the opposing armies on the field of the Battle of Alvalade in order to prevent the combat.
 Peace returned in 1324 when Afonso Sanches was sent into exile and the Infante swore loyalty to the king.

 King Denis died on 7 January 1325 at Santarém, and was buried in the Monastery of Saint Denis in Odivelas, near Lisbon.
 Afonso then became king, whereupon he exiled his rival to Castile, and stripped him of all the lands and fiefdoms bestowed by their father.
 From Castile, Afonso Sanches orchestrated a series of attempts to usurp the crown.
 After he failed several times to mount an invasion of Portugal, the brothers signed a peace treaty, arranged by Afonso IV's mother Queen Elizabeth.